DeathWrench/MM3DHD/README.md

 __________________________________________________________________________________________________________________________________
 ### Differences between Citra builds.
 * The Citra Canary build follows the **power of 2 rule** which means you can only use textures that are 2x, 4x, 8x and 16x.
 Canary also supports subfolders vs loose files, so things can be organized better.
 * The khang06 PR build does not abide by **power of 2** rule which means textures can be any resolution.
 This build is outdated though.
+If you use this build you'll have to search for .png in the [Main] folder and copy them all to load>textures>0004000000125***X***00

 # Setup
 * Download and install the Citra Canary build from Citra's website [here](https://citra-emu.org/download/)